mihirdeo16/automatic-bassoon-ai/README.md

 4. Run the agent using `adk tiny-ai-agent`.

 ### 💡 Some Ideas for to build agents 🤖
-+ Create agent which given sentence convert into business-corporate lingo.
++ Create agent which for given sentence convert it into business-corporate lingo.